GlacioHack/geoutils/doc/source/raster_vector_point.md

 {func}`geoutils.Vector.create_mask`

-Mask creation from a vector **is a rasterization of all vector features that only categorizes geometry intersection as a boolean mask**
+Raster mask creation from a vector **is a rasterization of all vector features that only categorizes geometry intersection as a boolean mask**
 (if any feature falls in a given pixel or not), and is therefore independent of any vector attribute values.

 ```{code-cell} ipython3